 I’ve felt that way more times than I care to admit.
 When I figured it all out, I knew I wanted to help as many people as I could.
 In the last couple of years, I’ve helped hundreds of clients and students with a new approach.

-Here’s the three most common reasons decorating gets frustrating and what you can do differently.
+Here are the three most common reasons decorating gets frustrating and what you can do differently.

 1. You’re Rushing